Tahler/nu-code-submission-api/doc/api.md

 ## Responses

 Responses are sent as JSON.
+TODO: this documentation is outdated

 If the request was _incorrectly_ formatted, the JSON response will contain a single "error" property.